nutsakol/Getting-and-Cleaning-Data-Week-4-Assignment/Codebook.md

 The initial data was Human Activity Recognition Using Smartphones Data Set from : http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones </br>
 The zip of data can download from : https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 # Data
-Tidy_data.txt contain 180 row ands 68 column for step of processing data can read in README.md
+Tidy_data.txt contain 180 row ands 68 column </br>
+The steps that tranform raw data in zip to tidy_data.txt can be read in README.md </br>
 # Variable
 In tidy_data.txt : </br>
 - subject - The ID of the test subject</br>